April in Quahog: Plot

 The local news reports that Stephen Hawking has discovered a new black hole at the edge of the Solar System, but the Griffin family pays no attention to the announcement.
 Peter then alerts the family that he has been selected for jury duty, which he believes is an exclusive experience.
 After Brian informs him that everyone serves jury duty at some point, Peter tries to be kicked out of court by annoying the others, expressing fabricated prejudices, singing "Surfin' Bird", and attempting to discuss the trial outside of the courtroom.
 When Peter returns home that night, the local news announces that the Earth will be destroyed by the newly discovered, and continually expanding, black hole within the next 24 hours.
 Frantic over the news, everyone in Quahog attempts to live out the best last day possible.
 Herbert finally attempts to have sex with Chris, Quagmire has sex with Bonnie, and Peter manages to steal a lion from the zoo and say the "you-know-what word" in a black neighborhood - he is well respected as a result.
 As the countdown reaches its final seconds, Peter confesses to Lois that while he loves her, he hates spending time with his children.
 Immediately afterward, the news anchors reveal the black hole report was an April Fools' prank.

-Even though their father said he was joking around, Meg, Chris and Stewie don't buy it and prevent themselves from making contact with Peter.
+Despite Peter saying he was joking when he said he hates spending time with them, Meg, Chris and Stewie don't buy it and prevent themselves from making contact with him.
+Peter confesses to Lois that his adversity to being in his children’s presence is due to him finding them boring.
 After realizing how angry they are, Peter tries to reconcile with his children by spending time with each of them.
-Peter tries to attempt to learn about his children's interests, first by asking Meg about her period, which she claims is not an interest but something she cannot control, then by asking Chris to do methamphetamine with him as a father-son activity, and finally by asking Stewie about his toys (the latter two reveal him getting high on the meth and destroying Chris' rooms wall and the roof in Stewie's room), all of which do nothing to help him.
+Peter tries to attempt to learn about his children's interests, first by asking Meg about her period, which she claims is not an interest but something she cannot control, then by asking Chris to do methamphetamine with him as a father-son activity, and finally by asking Stewie about his toys; the latter two result in him getting high on the meth and destroying the wall of Chris' room and the roof in Stewie's room, none of which does anything to help him.
 After a heartfelt speech does not work, Peter finally buys his children's love by giving them a new Xbox 360, and they proclaim Peter "the best father ever".
-At the end of the show, Meg asks if she can play the Xbox, but Peter is playing Call of Duty: Modern Warfare 2, albeit terribly, much to the other players' fury, two of them being Quagmire and Joe who tell Peter he sucks at the game.
+At the end of the show, Meg asks if she can play the Xbox, but Peter is playing Call of Duty: Modern Warfare 2, albeit terribly, causing Quagmire and Joe to tell Peter he sucks at the game.